 The Dragonfly is a PCB-Celtic knot shaped like a dragonfly with 20 LEDs.
-The LEDs are intependantly controlled by an ATTINY 13 using charlieplexing.
+The LEDs are independently controlled by an ATTINY 13 using charlieplexing.
 Code is uploaded to the device with AVR dude using a Bus Pirate, a AVRisp mk II or similar.
-It is not arduino compatable.
+It is not Arduino compatible.
 It comes pre-programmed in the kit.

 - 3D printer plastic cut into small pieces (I usually use a transparent PET)

 - unassembled PCB

 Preheat oven to the temperature recommended for the 3D printer plastic.
 Place a piece of perfectly flat aluminum foil onto the cookie sheet.
 Place the PCB onto the aluminum foil.
 Using tweezers, put pieces of 3D printer plastic into the empty spaces in the PCB making sure that none of the pieces are touching the pads of the PCB.
 Once the plastic is arranged, place the whole board into the oven.
 Wait until the plastic melts and then remove the cookie sheet from the oven.
 Once the cookie sheet is at room temperature, peel the aluminum foil off of the PCB.
 You are now ready to solder the components onto the PCB.

 Note: If any plastic has melted onto the Pads of the PCB, the PCB will still work, but you will need to melt it when soldering the components.
 It is very important to clean your tip when soldering especially if there are parts of plastic on the PCB already!